-Dartmouth has a long history of successfully delivering high-performance buildings, beginning in the mid-1990's, and the Irving Institute for Energy and Society will seek to continue and improve upon the tradition of high-performance buildings and landscapes.
+Dartmouth has a long history of successfully delivering high-performance buildings, beginning in the mid-1990's, and the Irving Institute will seek to continue and improve upon the tradition of high-performance buildings and landscapes.
 We intend to register for a LEED designation.
 The landscape surrounding the Institute will be coordinated with West End master planning efforts and will enhance the gateway to the Tuck/Thayer campus.